BestTimesToVisit.com Logo

 money

 While credit cards are accepted in many hotels and larger restaurants, cash is king for smaller vendors, taxis, and local markets.
-Make sure to have enough Eastern Caribbean Dollars (EC$) on hand, as ATMs can be scarce outside of the main towns like Little Bay.
-It's wise to withdraw a decent amount when you first arrive.
+It's a good idea to have a decent amount of Eastern Caribbean Dollars (EC$) on hand, as ATMs can be scarce outside of the main towns.
+Ask your hotel or guesthouse for the nearest reliable ATM upon arrival.

 transport